 Can my child return to their previous school if I am not pleased with the Charter School?

 Yes.
 We realize that parents and students need and must have choice in their education and realize any particular school may not serve the needs of each family.

 What about athletics, drama, music and other extracurricular activities?

 At ALA, we offer athletics, drama and music.
 We participate in the UHSAA 3A classification.
 Our current region is Region 14.
 We believe in helping students to become as well-rounded as they choose to be.
 In addition, as we are a smaller school, we hope more students will have more opportunities to be involved in the activities of their choice.

 What kind of flexibility can my student expect in a Charter School?

-This, again, depends upon the Charter School and its particular emphasis.
 At ALA, we plan to individualize the education of each student to the best of our ability.
 We believe that each student has specific gifts, talents, and abilities that can only be discovered and developed through as much individual tailoring as is reasonably possible.
 Parent’s help will be significantly critical in this area.

 Are charter schools subject to the same laws and regulations as other public schools?

 As a general rule, yes.
 Laws and regulations relating to religion in the schools, school fees and tuition, health and safety, civil rights, annual reports, prohibitions against advocacy of unlawful behavior, screening of potential employees or volunteers for competency and fitness, and most other matters are the same for both charter schools and other public schools.
 The State Board may waive any of its rules for a charter school or other public school, if the school applies for a waiver and the State Board finds that the waiver would not violate applicable law or cause harm to students or the school.